Skip to main content

 For the past 50 years, divisions at NIC have worked collaboratively to address the needs of professionals who work with justice-involved adults throughout the span of the criminal justice system, from law enforcement and the courts to corrections, including probation and parole.
 It’s this collaborative aspect of NIC that makes Busby so passionate about her work and that of the institute.
 She says it’s an opportunity to apply all of the experiences in her career to help others who are helping people in the system.

-Busby first joined NIC through an Intergovernmental Personnel Act agreement and served as a correctional program specialist with the NIC Academy Division.
+Busby first joined NIC through an Intergovernmental Personnel Act agreement and served as a correctional program specialist (now known as a National Programs Advisor) with the NIC Academy Division.
 Within two years, she joined NIC full time.
 Taking on higher-level positions, Busby served as chief of the NIC Community Services Division and then as deputy director of the agency.
 Today, she oversees the management of NIC’s internal operations and supports the division chiefs and the work of each division.

 “As deputy director, I want to support NIC’s existing goals of increasing staffing, increasing NIC budgetary funding, and expanding services to federal, state, tribal, and local criminal justice agencies and practitioners,” Busby says.